carmen-timpau/BBO-Capstone-Project/README.md

 📝 <ins> **Project Introduction:** </ins>

-Given an initial dataset of true datapoints describing 8 different unrelated Black-Box functions of varying dimensionality (2D-8D), each representing practical real-world processes/scenarios within various application industries, this project aims to apply and refine Bayesian Optimisation to identify the global maximum or maxima for each function.
+Given an initial dataset of true datapoints describing 8 different unrelated Black-Box functions of varying dimensionality (2D-8D), each modelling  real-world processes within various application industries, this project aims to apply and refine Bayesian Optimisation to identify the global maximum or maxima for each function.

 Every week until the completion of the project in late August 2026, each function can only be queried once.
 The inputs will be processed in the same week and the outputs received will help inform the next steps: informing the coordinates of the next set of queries to be submitted for processing the upcoming week and refining the optimisation strategy for each of the 8 functions in a thoughtful, data-driven and tailored approach.